 EXECUTIVE SUMMARY

-Th Annual Report on the status of the Software Provisioning activity summarises activities in the second year of the EGI-InSPIRE project in WP5/SA2 “Provisioning the Software Infrastructure”.
-It covers general EGI.eu (and EGI-InSPIRE) IT support; activities that have taken place to implement, and to enact the Software Provisioning activity; providing and populating a central EGI software repository.
-This also includes a summary of the activities that have taken place in the EGI Federated Clouds Task Force.
+This Annual Report on the status of the Software Provisioning activity summarises activities in the second year of the EGI-InSPIRE project in WP5/SA2 “Provisioning the Software Infrastructure”.
+It covers the general EGI.eu (and EGI-InSPIRE) IT support; activities that have taken place to implement and to enact the Software Provisioning activity; and providing and populating a central EGI software repository.
+This report also includes a summary of the activities that have taken place in the EGI Federated Clouds Task Force.

-The software provisioning infrastructure and all the workflows have been successfully extended to support multiple major releases for UMD and multiple operating system platforms for UMD-2.
-The additional workload generated by these extensions in the UMD software offer, has been mitigated by a further optimization of the SA2 processes, including quality criteria definition, verification and the releases composition for the UMD repositories.
+The software provisioning infrastructure and all the workflows have been successfully extended to support multiple major releases for Unified Middleware Distribution (UMD) and multiple operating system platforms for UMD-2.
+The additional workload generated by these extensions in the UMD software offer has been mitigated by a further optimization of the SA2 processes, including quality criteria definition, verification and the releases composition for the UMD repositories.

-results have been produced by the ederated loud ask reach a good level of integration with the EGI operational infrastructure and interoperability between different cloud middleware.
+Significant results have also been produced by the EGI Federated Cloud Task with SA2.
+The work has reached a good level of integration with the EGI operational infrastructure and interoperability between different cloud middleware.
 The second part of the year the user community engagement intensified, integrating two new use cases in the test bed.

 The future plans section describes how the tasks will evolve in the next 12 months, also reacting to the changes in the EGI technological ecosystem that will start with the end of the EMI and IGE projects.